Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Encountering it, or another one, in the cockpit of an airplane is fairly claustrophobic.

-'Creepy noises' doesn't make that thing justice: when it's not shrieking like a rabid velociraptor it is Laughing Mad, a distorted, high-pitched, maniacal Laughing Mad. more fuel?
+'Creepy noises' doesn't make that thing justice: when it's not shrieking like a velociraptor on meth it is Laughing Mad, a distorted, high-pitched, maniacal Laughing Mad. more fuel?
 When its head is not split open it has its gums and teeth exposed in a perpetual Slasher Smile, and the multiple pores on its body look horribly like big, flaccid breasts!

 The Shrieker, a mutated zombie with an elongated neck and a giant lung/gullet/bewlap thing, it has the ability to scream to stun the player and call the zombies...most of the time however, this thing is running away from you, screaming in terror.
 Not scary, but quite unsettling.